What’s the average down payment on a house?

 There are more than 2,000 down payment assistance (DPA) programs across the country.

-Each DPA program provides loans or grants (you don’t need to pay those back) to homebuyers.
+Each DPA program provides loans or grants to qualified homebuyers.
 Some down payment assistance programs will help with closing costs, too.

-But each is different.
+Each program is different.
 So you need to find ones that operate where you want to buy and see what they offer.
-Here’s an article that will get you started:

 Split the down payment with a co-borrower

 There’s a growing trend for homebuyers to purchase with somebody else named on the mortgage.
 This is called “co-borrowing.”